tibraj/times_bestsellers/README.md

 # TimesBestsellers

-Find out which novels have made it on the New York Times' Bestsellers list!
+This program allows users to find out which novels have made it on the New York Times' Bestsellers list and learn more information about a specific novel of their interest.

 ## Installation